Dundee sub Albert Kidd broke Hearts to become Celtic hero

 Kidd is held in perhaps even greater esteem by followers of Celtic for his role in their dramatic last-day title triumph on 3 May.

 Hearts need a draw

-Former Hearts midfielder Kenny Black explains: ''A virus swept through the team that week, four or five us were affected, including me, Craig Levein and Brian Whittaker.
+Former Hearts midfielder Kenny Black: ''A virus swept through the team that week.
+Four or five us were affected, including me, Craig Levein and Brian Whittaker.

 "Going into that final game we hadn't lost in the league since Clydebank beat us in September."

-McStay remembers: "All we could do was be professional.
-Go along to Love Street and get the three points and put the pressure on Hearts.
+Former Celtic midfielder Paul McStay: "All we could do was go to Love Street, get the two points against St Mirren and put the pressure on Hearts.

-"If you're looking for people to handle a big occasion, you need winners within your squad.
+"If you're looking for people to handle a big occasion, you need winners.
 We had that in abundance, guys who knew what was needed to be successful.
 We had the winning mentality.''

-Kidd, now 54, says it was "amazing" he was even in the Dundee squad that day.
+By half-time in Paisley, Celtic were 4-0 up and coasting, but it was still 0-0 at Dens Park and the title was still in Hearts' hands.
+Kidd, now 58, says it was "amazing" he was even in the Dundee squad that day.

 |SCOTTISH PREMIER LEAGUE 1985-86|

 Conspiracy theories & career lows